AbdulrahmanSalah0/AbdulrahmanSalah0/README.md

 ### Hi there 👋, Iam Abdulrahman Salah
 ![](https://wallpapercave.com/wp/wp9904460.png)

-I am a data analyst and interesting with other fields like IOT and data engineer
+I'm a data analyst and interested in other fields like IoT and data engineering.

 Skills:
 * Java